-From time-to-time, SoundHound AI may opportunistically evaluate and pursue acquisition opportunities, including acquisitions for which the consideration thereof may consist partially or entirely of newly issued shares of SoundHound AI Class A Common Stock and, therefore, such transactions, if consummated, would dilute the voting power and/or reduce the value of our Class A Common Stock.
+From time-to-time, SoundHound AI may opportunistically evaluate and pursue acquisition opportunities, including acquisitions for which the consideration thereof may consist partially or entirely of newly-issued shares of SoundHound AI common stock and, therefore, such transactions, if consummated, would dilute the voting power and/or reduce the value of our common stock.

-The issuance of additional shares of Class A Common Stock or convertible securities may dilute your ownership and could adversely affect the stock price.
+The issuance of additional shares of common stock or convertible securities may dilute your ownership and could adversely affect the stock price.

-From time to time in the future, SoundHound AI may issue additional shares of Class A Common Stock or securities convertible into Class A Common Stock pursuant to a variety of transactions, including acquisitions.
-Additional shares of Class A Common Stock may also be issued upon exercise of outstanding stock options and warrants to purchase Class A Common Stock.
-The issuance by us of additional shares of Class A Common Stock or securities convertible into Class A Common Stock would dilute your ownership of SoundHound AI and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of our Class A Common Stock.
+From time to time in the future, SoundHound AI may issue additional shares of common stock or securities convertible into common stock pursuant to a variety of transactions, including acquisitions.
+Additional shares of common stock may also be issued upon exercise of outstanding stock options and warrants to purchase common stock.
+The issuance by us of additional shares of common stock or securities convertible into common stock would dilute your ownership of SoundHound AI and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of our common stock.
 Subject to the satisfaction of vesting conditions and the expiration of lockup agreements, shares issuable upon exercise of options will be available for resale immediately in the public market without restriction.

-Issuing additional shares of SoundHound AI's capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of our Class A Common Stock, or both.
+Issuing additional shares of SoundHound AI's capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of our common stock, or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
-Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Class A Common Stock.
+Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our common stock.
 SoundHound AI's decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing, or nature of our future offerings.
-As a result, holders of SoundHound AI's Class A Common Stock bear the risk that SoundHound AI's future offerings may reduce the market price of SoundHound AI's Class A Common Stock and dilute their percentage ownership.
+As a result, holders of SoundHound AI's common stock bear the risk that SoundHound AI's future offerings may reduce the market price of SoundHound AI's common stock and dilute their percentage ownership.